teddywing/kipper/README.md

 ## Prerequisites

-A Jenkins server configured with a "branches" project.
+A Jenkins server configured with a “branches” project.
 This project will run a build for all new commits pushed to a branch.
-The project's name should match the GitHub repository name appended by "-branches".
+The project’s name should match the GitHub repository name appended by “-branches”.
 For example:

 	kipper-branches